bcrowell/cm_invariants/README.md

 The code is distributed along with a test suite in the subdirectory named tests.
 To test your installation, do "make test", which will run the maxima programs located in that directory, one after another.
 The following is a brief description of what these tests are.
+They are somewhat automated, so that many possible bugs will result in an error message.
+However, some of the output does need to be inspected by a human.

 The program parity.mac tests that the cm_parity() function works correctly in a few cases.